sthysel-shop/routerbit-box/README.md

 Box sides (80mm) made from existing 80mm scraps, if made to fit make that 120mm and bit holders upright for more compact design.
-As it is its nice for removal of bits, which may be less easy id all bits were stored vertical.
+As it is its nice for removal of bits, which may be less easy if all bits were stored vertical.